 Analyzing Cinemark Hldgs's Unusual Options Activity

-Shares of Cinemark Hldgs (NYSE:CNK) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $16.98.
+Shares of Cinemark Hldgs (NYSE:CNK) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $15.35.

 - Sentiment: BULLISH